Parliament of Georgia Continues Intensive Implementation Work on Recommendations Made by EC

 Human Rights and Civil Integration Committee will initiate a legal package related to the 11th point of EC recommendations

 The Human Rights Protection and Civil Integration Committee set up a group to develop a package of legislation aimed at encouraging active use of decisions of the European Court of Human Rights.
-The Committee decided to launch a legislative initiative prepared in part by the working group.
+The Committee decided to a legislative prepared in part by the working group.
 It consists of 11 legislative act amendment drafts.

-“Following the adoption of these amendments the legislation of our nation will further encourage the use of jurisprudence of European Court of Human Rights (ECHR) by national courts which, in turn will contribute to a more active implementation of of protection of human rights within the country which are the best European Standards.
+“Following the adoption of these amendments the legislation of our nation will further encourage the use of jurisprudence of European Court of Human Rights (ECHR) by national courts which, in turn will contribute to a more active implementation of standards of protection of human rights within the country which are the best European Standards.

 “Specific spaces will also be created in all procedural laws to encourage courts, lawyers and prosecutors to use the ECHR’s case law in defending their positions.
 Moreover, legal professionals will be required to improve their knowledge of the ECHR case law.

-“Another block regulated in a novel way will be the increasing accessibility of the ECHR decisions, which will manifest itself in their , analysis, and the dissemination of information to public and professional circles.
+“Another block regulated in a novel way will be the increasing accessibility of the ECHR decisions, which will manifest itself in their translation, analysis, and the dissemination of information to public and professional circles.
 He said that the legal status of decisions of the European Court of Human Rights as official interpretations of Convention will be redefined in a novel way.

 Sarjveladze concluded by saying that the Committee will continue to cooperate with all the parties concerned, and the Working Group will develop recommendations to monitor the practical implementation of the legal changes.